-Set up your first goat’s feed bowl and go get your goat.
+Set up your first goat’s feed bowl, and get your goat.
 Walk them calmly to the first station.
-Once they are there and have settled in to eat you may then attach the lead to their collar.
+Once they are there and have settled in to eat, you may then attach the lead to their collar.

-Ninja tip: If you don’t use collars on your goats you can find safe break-away collars like the ones I use here.
+SLCG Pro Tip: If you don’t use collars on your goats, you can find safe break-away collars like the ones I use here.
 These are surprisingly heavy-duty yet will break if a goat is caught in a dangerous situation.

 Once everyone is settled and calm, do not leave.
 Stay with your goats for at least the first few days.
-If someone gets spooked you will want to step in right away so a dangerous chain reaction does not begin.
-I just walk over pet and sooth the goat until they are back to eating again.
+If someone gets spooked, you will want to step in immediately so a dangerous chain reaction does not begin.
+I just walk over pet and soothe the goat until they return to eating again.

 Step #6 Put everyone back

-While they are eating I like to fill the hay feeders up in the main pen.
-Then when they are finished I can easily escort each goat back to the pen and they will run over to the hay feeders.
-Again, showing them that food or hay is at the end of each walk will encourage them to go where you need them to.
+While they are eating, I like to fill the hay feeders in the main pen.
+Then when they are finished, I can easily escort each goat back to the pen, and they will run over to the hay feeders.
+Again, showing them that food or hay is at the end of each walk will encourage them to go where they need to.

-Eventually, you will no longer need to lead them but just open the door and let them out one at a time.
-When they are finished, once trained you can again, unhook them from their lead and they will go back to the main pen since they know that is where the hay will be.
+Eventually, you will no longer need to lead them but open the door and let them out one at a time.
+When they are finished, once trained, you can again unhook them from their lead, and they will go back to the main pen since they know that is where the hay will be.

 You will be surprised at how quickly your goats will learn what is expected of them.
-If food or hay is involved they will quickly learn to do what you need them to without much fuss.
-Yes, even the rowdiest of goats will learn to listen when food is involved.
+If food or hay is involved, they will quickly learn to do what you need without much fuss.
+Yes, even the rowdiest goats will learn to listen when food is involved.

 If you find your rowdy goats are not quite getting it, don’t give up.